jose-elias-alvarez/null-ls.nvim/README.md

 Run `make test` in the root of the project to run the suite or `FILE=filename_spec.lua make test-file` to test an individual file.

+To avoid a dependency on any plugin managers, the test suite will set up its plugin runtime under the `./tests` directory to always have a plenary version available.

+If you run into plenary-related issues while running the tests, make sure you have an up-to-date version of the plugin by clearing that cache with:
+`make clean`.

 All tests expect the latest Neovim master.

 ## Alternatives